The New Rules of Social Media Marketing in 2026

 1. Begin with audience-first content

-Create content that resonates with your audience.
-Before publishing a post, ask, “How does this help my audience?” and avoid posting content that reads salesy.
-In fact, follow the social media rule of thirds, where one-third of your posts are for engagement, one-third for educating your audience, and one-third for sharing company and product updates.
+Create engaging content that resonates with your target audience.
+Before publishing a social media post, ask, “How does this help my audience?” and avoid copy that feels overly salesy.
+A simple content strategy many social media marketers use is the rule of thirds: one-third for engagement, one-third for educational content, and one-third for company or product updates.

 2. Batch your content and repurpose